GSS-Cogs/family-covid-19/datasets/WG-Testing-data-for-coronavirus-COVID-19/spec.md

 	Add Critical Worker Category column with value All

-	Add Critical Worker Description column with value All
+	Add Emergency Services Worker column with value All

 	Add Measure Type Column with value Cumulative Tests

 	Add Unit column with value Count

 ##### Footnotes
-	Footnotes
+	Add to Metadata:
+		Data presented is the cumulative total correct at the date stated The column Emergency Services Worker is a legacy category.
+Numbers may decline over time as data entry improves